vasu1124/container101/docs/05docker.md

 container             1.0                 b4197ce50675        4 seconds ago       7.97 MB
 ```

 With the docker image, we can now utilize docker to setup namespaces & cgroups (and networks and volumes) and run your container.
-Notice, how a number of dependancies automatically have been taken care of for you, e.g. the virtual filesystems `/proc`, `/sys` & `/dev` have been already provided in your mount namespace, a random hostname has been configured (and if we had the `ip` tool, you would find a namespaced network), even the folder  `/etc` has been provisioned with useable/correct information:
+Notice, how a number of dependencies automatically have been taken care of for you, e.g. the virtual file systems `/proc`, `/sys` & `/dev` have been already provided in your mount namespace, a random hostname has been configured (and if we had the `ip` tool, you would find a namespaced network), even the folder  `/etc` has been provisioned with useable/correct information.
+And you find that docker automatically sets cgroup boundaries:
 ```
 # docker run -it container:1.0 /bin/bash
 bash-4.3# hostname